Training to be a Mixed Martial Artist?

 3. Increased core stabilization

-The exercises below will give you the essential tools needed to obtain strength, power, speed, agility and flexibility.
+The exercises below will give you the essential tools needed to obtain strength, power, speed, agility, and flexibility.

 1. Sandbag Squat Jumps

 Place the sandbag on the upper part of your back with your hands on each handle.
-Make sure your feet are shoulder width apart and drop your hips.
-Perform a traditional squat and as you reach your full squat, jump off your feet into the air.
+Make sure your feet are shoulder-width apart and drop your hips.
+Perform a traditional squat, and as you reach your full squat, jump off your feet into the air.
 Repeat this exercise for 10-15 reps (see picture for clarity).

 2. “Battling Rope” Punching Hooks

 Using a 50 ft “Battling Rope” that is 2 inches in diameter, place the rope around a rounded pole or anchor for support.
-Stretch the rope out with both handles and assume a fighters stance — with the handles in each hand.
-Set clock or timer for 60 seconds and start throwing live hooks.
+Stretch the rope out with both handles and assume a fighter’s stance — with the handles in each hand.
+Set a clock or timer for 60 seconds and start throwing live hooks.
 You want to keep the core stabilized, and make sure to pivot off the proper foot (see picture for clarity).

 3. Chain Pulls